Job Description: Land Programs Associate

 - Willingness to travel regularly throughout the county and to work weekends and some evenings.
 This is a Tuesday to Saturday position.

-- Proficient with presentation software, Microsoft Office, or an ability to quickly learn new software programs.
+- Ability to operate modern office equipment including computer equipment and specialized software application programs.
+Proficient with presentation software, Microsoft Office, or an ability to quickly learn new software programs.

 - College degree in relevant field or commensurate experience.